modxorg/Docs/en/extending-modx/tutorials/developing-an-extra/part-2.md

 }
 ```

 There's a few reasons for this.
 One is that the connectors are locked down and don't allow anyone without a MODX manager session to access them.
 Secondly, all requests to connectors **must** pass a unique-to-your-site authorization key that prevents CRSF attacks.
 It can either be passed in the HTTP headers as 'modAuth', or in a REQUEST var as HTTP_MODAUTH.
-The value will be \$modx->siteId, which is set on a new install, and loaded when MODX is loaded.
+The value will be `$modx->siteId`, which is set on a new install, and loaded when MODX is loaded.

-Don't ever paste or share with anyone your \$modx->siteId or HTTP_MODAUTH key.
+Don't ever paste or share with anyone your `$modx->siteId` or HTTP_MODAUTH key.
 It keeps your site secure.

 The great thing, though, is you won't have to worry about this.
 MODX already handles this in MODExt - all HTTP requests made by ExtJS in MODX pass this variable in via their HTTP headers.